IloBe/Building-an-ML-Pipeline-for-Short-Term-Rental-Prices/README.md

 There the best found model is tagged for production.
 Its hyperparameters are used as default values of the overall configuration file ``config.yaml`` which is stored in the root directory and read by the ``main.py`` file only.
 We will use Hydra to manage this configuration file via CLI.
 - The basic dependencies given by the Udacity fork are not usable, because MLflow and Hydra need newer library versions to be usable.
 The associated files have been changed accordingly.
 - We are using the former _pandas profiling_ library for exploratory data analysis (EDA) which is not up-to-date.
 - We create an end-to-end pipeline with simple data preprocessing, doing some cleaning, and are using a random forest regression model with simple hyperparameter tuning.
 Both could be improved, getting better prediction results.
+For example, other models can be used for prediction, like<br>
+-- Ridge regressor: Linear least squares with l2 regularization<br>
+-- SVM regressor: Support Vector regression with RBF kernel<br>
+-- LightGBM regressor: Constructing a gradient boosting model using tree-based learning algorithms.

 On his [blog](https://neptune.ai/blog/mlops-architecture-guide) post Stephen Oladele showed a simple workflow diagram regarding the specific parts to do.